Venice in 1 Day: a guidebook for getting the most out of your visit

 Rialto Bridge| ©Nick Bramhall

-After lunch, the best thing to do is to take a walk towards the Rialto Bridge.
+After lunch, the best thing to do is to take a stroll towards the Rialto Bridge.
 It's a leisurely 10-15 minute walk to the bridge and you can take the opportunity to see less touristy streets and eat a delicious Italian gelato on the way.

 The Rialto Bridge was built between 1588 and 1591 and its arches and views of the Grand Canal mean that it is usually full of tourists.
 So after lunch is a good time to visit as the crowds are a little less busy.